HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

         return clampedNew;
     }
 {{</highlight>}}
 The `Map()` method takes in a float value as well as values for two ranges.
 With it you can transfer values from one range to the other.
 In our example we have a range between `0.225` for the Upper Mid Cuboid and `0.45` for the Upper Cuboid.
 During this range we want to fade out the cuboid.
 But the Alpha values range from 0 to 1.
-Using this method we can easily convert between them.
+Using this method we can easily convert between them.<br>
 Imagine having all this in your code each time we call the `Map()` method.
 And yes, we surely could shorten this code, I hope you can see we not only shortened our code, but we also made sure we didn’t repeat ourselves.
 If now we have a problem with this mapping, we can then easily work through this method and fixing this problem will all the problem will fix all the problems with mapping.

 ### Magic Numbers